neurusL/_programming/ALG/04hw_intervals.md

 Calculating chromatic number of interval graphs (in general chordal graph, and more generally perfect graph) has polynomial algorithms.
 Calculating chromatic number of arbitrary graph is NP-hard.
-The ability to express interference by lineariable intervals guarantees a efficient algorithm of calculating chromatic number.
-An interesting non-example is, register allocation:
+The ability to expunionss interference by lineariable intervals guarantees a efficient algorithm of calculating chromatic number.
+An inteunionsting non-example is, register allocation:
 ```ascii
 |-- x --|                    |-- x --|
       |-- y --|